yursha/howtos/web.md

   + http://www.w3.org/TR/XMLHttpRequest/

 # Security
-- same origin policy - js can only issue http requests to the website that included that js.
+- **same origin policy** - js can only issue http requests to the website that included that js.
+That is the wish of the web app user and those web app authors who don't want their web app to be accessed by other web apps the user uses.